 Table of contents:

-How Right Brain Drawing Really Works
+- How to Practice Right Brain Drawing

 The scientific theory that underlies it was later refuted, but the method itself may prove useful.